comdlg32/saltedexplorer/README.md

 This project was created for the WinClassic community back then, it was supposed to be fun.
 But it was not, the source code reeks of stink that i wanted to reset the codebase and start off Explorer++ 1.4.x base builds.
 Another reason of this project's termination is that the WinClassic community is a rotten place, its why me, and toiletflusher have left the WinClassic discord server due to conflicts going on, and we do not want to go back.

+Note from toiletflusher: I still check WinClassic sometimes but I am no longer in ClassicServ.

 Now, as this project is cancelled as of now, i have no need to worry about it.
 SE 0.8.0 source code may be published, but beware that its a mess, and its not able to be compiled due to issues.